robertjakob/rigorous/AI_DeskReject/README.md

-# 📄 AI DeskReject Overview
+# 📄 AI Desk Reject Overview

 This subproject implements a tool that leverages a Large Language Model (LLM) to automate editorial compliance checks for academic manuscripts.